-The historical consolidated financial information as of and for each of the three years ended December 31, 2001 set forth below has been derived from our audited consolidated financial statements and the related notes.
-The unaudited pro forma consolidated results of operations and other financial data for the twelve months ended December 31, 2001 set forth below give effect to the IFC Acquisition, the financing for the IFC Acquisition, the refinancing of our existing tranche B term loan facility and the application of the estimated net proceeds of such financing as described under "Use of Proceeds", including the repayment of a portion of the outstanding indebtedness under our existing senior credit facilities, as if each had occurred on January 1, 2001.
-The unaudited pro forma consolidated balance sheet data as of December 31, 2001 set forth below gives effect to the IFC Acquisition, the financing for the IFC Acquisition, the refinancing of our existing tranche B term loan facility and the application of the estimated net proceeds of such financing as described under "Use of Proceeds", including the repayment of a portion of the outstanding indebtedness under our existing senior credit facilities, as if each had occurred on December 31, 2001.
+SUMMARY HISTORICAL AND PRO FORMA CONSOLIDATED FINANCIAL INFORMATION OF FLOWSERVE CORPORATION three years ended December 31, 2001 set forth below has been derived from our audited consolidated financial statements and the related notes.
+The unaudited pro forma consolidated results of operations and other financial data for the twelve months ended December 31, 2001 set forth below give effect to the IFC Acquisition, the financing for the IFC Acquisition, the refinancing of our existing tranche B term loan facility and the application of the estimated net proceeds of such financing as described under "Use of Proceeds", as if each had occurred on January 1, 2001.
+The unaudited pro forma consolidated balance sheet data as of December 31, 2001 set forth below gives effect to the IFC Acquisition, the financing for the IFC Acquisition, the refinancing of our existing tranche B term loan facility and the application of the estimated net proceeds of such financing as described under "Use of Proceeds", as if each had occurred on December 31, 2001.
 See "Unaudited Pro Forma Consolidated Financial Statements" for a complete discussion of the assumptions underlying the pro forma consolidated financial information below.
-You should read the following summary historical and pro forma consolidated financial information in conjunction with (1) our audited consolidated financial statements and the related notes, (2) IFC's audited and unaudited combined financial statements and the related notes, (3)the section entitled "Management's Discussion and Analysis" and (4) the section entitled "Unaudited Pro Forma Consolidated Financial Statements", each included or incorporated by reference in this prospectus supplement.
+You should read the following summary historical and pro forma consolidated financial information in conjunction with (1) our audited consolidated financial statements and the related notes, (2) IFC's audited and unaudited combined financial statements and the related notes, (3) the section entitled "Management's Discussion and Analysis" and (4) the section entitled "Unaudited Pro Forma Consolidated Financial Statements", each included or incorporated by reference in this prospectus supplement.